T. Markus Funk

-T. Markus Funk is an American attorney, law professor, and author best known for the prosecution of several high-profile mob figures during his career at the United States Department of Justice, his role in co-leading the internal investigation into former Ohio State University team physician Dr. Richard Strauss, and trial victory on behalf of the Costa Rican citrus industry.
-He is currently a partner in the law firm of Perkins Coie, where he since 2015 has served as the Firmwide Chair of the firm's global White Collar & Investigations Practice.
+T. Markus Funk is an American attorney, law professor, and author known for the prosecution of several high-profile mob figures during his career at the United States Department of Justice, his role in co-leading the internal investigation into former Ohio State University team physician Dr. Richard Strauss, and trial victory on behalf of the Costa Rican citrus industry.
+He is currently a partner at White & Case LLP in their global litigation practice.
+He was previously a partner in the law firm of Perkins Coie, where he served as the Firmwide Chair of the firm's global White Collar & Investigations Practice.

 Education and early career

 Funk was raised in Germany before attending school in Illinois.
-He graduated summa cum laude from the University of Illinois in 1992.
+He graduated summa cum laude from the University of Illinois in 1992 and in 2023 received the University's alumni award.
 He went to Northwestern School of Law where he earned his J.D., graduating in 1995.
 He later received a Ph.D. (“DPhil”) in law from the University of Oxford.

 Prior to his career at the Department of Justice, Funk taught law at the University of Oxford.
 He also served as a law clerk for Eighth Circuit Court of Appeals Judge Morris S. Arnold as well as U.S District Court Judge Catherine D. Perry.